nesl/AI-Collab/README.md

 For occupancy maps, the map is divided into cells of the size defined in **simulator/config.yaml**.
 The parameter *view_radius* specifies how many of these cells will conform the current view around the magnebot being controlled.
 The next values conform the occupancy map:

-*-1: Map boundaries
+* -1: Map boundaries
-*0: No obstacle present
+* 0: No obstacle present
-*1: Ambient obstacle (wall)
+* 1: Ambient obstacle (wall)
-*2: Manipulable object
+* 2: Manipulable object
-*3: Magnebot
+* 3: Magnebot
-*5: Magnebot being controlled
+* 5: Magnebot being controlled

-Note: Right now for some reason there are 1 values around the magnebot

 ## Interface